-The Cholesterol-Saturated fatty acid hoax (333, 356, 357) began to proliferate in the 1960s.
+The Cholesterol-Saturated fatty acid hoax (357, 380, 381) began to proliferate in the 1960s.
 Dr. Ancel Keys popularized the notion that saturated fats and high cholesterol were the primary causes of atherosclerotic heart disease - the so-called Diet-Heart Hypothesis.
-(358, 359) This concept has been vigorously studied, including in many randomized controlled trials, and has been convincingly proven to be false.
-(333, 360, 361) Indeed, replacing saturated fats with a diet high in vegetable oils (linoleic acid) was associated with higher rates of death, cardiovascular and coronary heart disease as well as a significantly increased risk of cancer.
-(362)
+(382, 383) This concept has been vigorously studied, including in many RCTs, and has been convincingly proven to be false.
+(357, 384, 385) Indeed, replacing saturated fats with a diet high in vegetable oils (linoleic acid) was associated with higher rates of death, cardiovascular and coronary heart disease as well as a significantly increased risk of cancer.
+(386)

-Healthy and unhealthy oils
+Healthy and Unhealthy Oils

 Avoid seed oils high in linoleic acid.
 Linoleic acid is an Omega-6 fatty acid that our bodies require in small amounts.
 Unfortunately, many people eat up to 10 times the desired amount of linoleic acid, because of excess consumption of foods made with seed oils.
 Too much linoleic acid is associated with inflammation, obesity, heart disease, and other unfavorable conditions.
-Therefore, avoid:
+Therefore, avoid the following oils: